turingschool/front-end-curriculum/lessons/module-2/how-the-web-works.md

 In most cases you'll see that a client is software that accesses the data provided by the server.
 That service is typically a file or application stored on a physical server somewhere.
 For example if you bank online.
 Your browser is acting as the client and is communicating to a physical server to grab information about the user's bank account.
 It uses `requests` to get information / services from the server.

 This is where things can get a little tricky.
 A server/client can be a physical piece of hardware or some software that lets you serve up information.
-In `game-time` or `idea-box-pivot` you utilized something called a `webpack-dev-server`.
+In `paired project`you utilized something called a `webpack-dev-server`.
 When you strip everything down it's really just a `node-server` in the background serving your game / project locally on your machine.
 In this specific case your computer was a physical server and your laptop was also the client.

 ### How do Clients and Servers interact?